submariner-io/submariner-website/src/content/deployment/subctl/_index.en.md

 `subctl benchmark latency <kubeconfig1> [<kubeconfig2>] [flags]`

 The `benchmark latency` command runs a latency benchmark test between two specified clusters or within a single cluster.
-The command will use *netperf* for the backend and will log the tool output to the console.
+It deploys a Pod to run the [netperf](https://hewlettpackard.github.io/netperf/doc/netperf.html) and logs the output to the console.
 When running `benchmark latency` command, two type of tests will be issued:

 * Pod to Pod - where both Pods are scheduled on Gateway nodes